weinhuber/syftmax-docker/README.md

 ## ✅ That’s It!

 You’re all set to use **SyftMax** via Docker with zero setup on your host system.
-Thanks to https://github.com/clemsys/syftmax-docker for the Dockerfile!
+Checkout https://github.com/clemsys/syftmax-docker for the Dockerfile and https://github.com/Shufang-Zhu/SyftMax for SyftMax.